Towards Disentangling Information Paths with Coded ResNeXt: Coding schemes

-Imagine having balls with radius of $H_{min}$ instead of codewords.
-The problem is to fit as many balls as possible within a square.
-If we start filling the square by randomly placing the balls inside the square, this will quickly result in no extra ball actually fitting within the space left by the already placed balls, even though there is still a lot of space unoccupied.
-On the other hand, if balls are placed in an ordered way, starting from the edges and progressively placing them as close as possible to either the edges of the square or to the balls already placed, then many more balls will eventually fit in the square.
+We now give some intuition on why picking codewords randomly from the set $L$ (see line \ref{line:set L}) would result in a much smaller set $G$ than the method proposed that picks them sequentially from $L_{sorted}$.
+Consider the following analogy: imagine having disks with radius of $H_{min}$ instead of codewords.
+The problem is to fit as many non-overlapping disks as possible inside a square.
+If we start filling the square by randomly placing the disks inside the square, this will quickly result in no extra disk actually fitting within the space left by the already placed ones, even though there is still a lot of space unoccupied.
+On the other hand, if the disks are placed in an ordered way, for example starting from the edges and progressively placing them as close as possible to the already placed disks, then many more disks will eventually fit.